Pseudoscience

 Mechanism

-In a nutshell, Schema Therapy proposes this basic model: If your childhood current core emotional needs aren’t met, you will develop maladapted schemas, which lead to poor coping styles, which leads to poor modes.
+In a nutshell, Schema Therapy proposes this basic model: If your childhood current core emotional needs aren’t met, you will develop maladapted schemas (lit bad habits and views), which lead to poor coping styles (lit bad default actions to perceived adversity), which leads to poor modes (lit ways of being you).

-By changing the cognitive patterns connect ot the schema, you will diminish the intensity of your emotional memories that compromise you,
+Schema promises that by changing the cognitive patterns connect to the schema, you will diminish the intensity of your emotional memories that compromise you,

 Schema Therapy attempts to address this by helping you meet your basic emotional need by helping you while intensifying bodily sensations.
 This will then replace maladaptive coping styles and responses with adaptive patterns of behaviour.
 To do this, Schema Therapy uses elements of CBT, attachment theory and experiential approaches, which enable therapists to address deeply rooted maladaptive schemas, leading to improved regulation and interpersonal functioning.